junxit/us-congress-bills-115/metadata.md

 - 2018-03-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1418)
 - 2018-03-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1418)
 - 2018-03-06 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-03-07 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2018-03-14 — Resolving differences -- Senate actions: Senate agreed to the House amendments to the Senate bill by Unanimous Consent.(consideration: CR S1738-1739)
+- 2018-03-14 — Senate agreed to the House amendments to the Senate bill by Unanimous Consent. (consideration: CR S1738-1739)
+- 2018-03-15 — Message on Senate action sent to the House.
+- 2018-03-19 — Presented to President.
+- 2018-03-19 — Presented to President.
+- 2018-03-27 — Became Public Law No: 115-158.
+- 2018-03-27 — Became Public Law No: 115-158.
+- 2018-03-27 — Signed by President.
+- 2018-03-27 — Signed by President.